kailash-manasarovar/statement/docs/crimes/introduction-agents.md

 ### Thao Qi acupuncture

-- Thao seemed to be deeply embedded in the conspiracy and I believe was doing as she was told, and passing me onto medics who would diagnose diabetes or something equally serious.
+- Thao seemed to be deeply embedded in the conspiracy and I believe was doing as she was told, and required to pass me onto medics who would diagnose diabetes or something equally serious.
 - https://www.thaoqi.com/
 - See [my experience with her](../timeline/2023/may.md#acupuncture-with-thao-qi).